 Step Action 1 Create a Signal element either in the Browser window or on a diagram.
-2 Create or drag a Class element on a diagram.
+2 Create or drag a Class or Interface element on a diagram.

-3 Right-click on the Class element and select the 'Features Receptions' option.
-The Features window displays, at the 'Receptions' page.
-Features Attributes Operations Receptions Parts/Properties Interaction Points Name Parameters Scope Stereotype Alias New reception 4 Click on the button to the right of the New Reception text in the 'Name' column.
+3 Either: Drag the Signal element from the Browser window onto the Class or Interface element and go to step 8, or Right-click on the Class element and select the 'Features Receptions' option The Features window displays, at the 'Receptions' page.
+Attributes Operations Receptions Parts / Properties Interaction Points Name 4 Click on the button to the right of the New Reception text in the 'Name' column.
 The 'Select Signal' dialog displays (a variation of the 'Select <item>' dialog).</item> 5 Browse for and click on the Signal element.
 (If you didn't create a Signal element at the start, you could use the Add New button to create a new Signal element now.)
 6 Click on the OK button.
-The Signal element's name and attributes are used to generate the Reception's name and parameters.
-7 Click on the Close button, and note the
+The Signal element's name and attributes are used to generate the Rec parameters. ception's name and 7 Click on the Clo ese button.
+8 ance of the Class and in the diagram and v. ● MySignal(int, int) MySignal MySignal Att1 Att2 receptions + "signal" MySignal(int, int) "signal" MySignal